-4.3 Operational safety and emergency equipment
+4.3.
+Operational safety and emergency equipment

-4.3.1 The marine recreation provider shall develop a written emergency management procedure for each type of service offered.
+4.3.1.
+The marine recreation provider shall develop a written emergency management procedure for each distinctively different type of dive site and for each type of service offered at those sites.
 The procedures shall identify and define actions to mitigate existing and potential hazards and risks to clients and staff, and how to respond to emergencies including:

-- (a) rescue procedures for underwater, in-water, and surface emergencies;
+- a) Rescue procedures for underwater, in-water, and surface emergencies;

-- (b) diver recall procedures; and
+- b) Diver recall procedures; and

-- (c) evacuation procedures.
+- c) Evacuation procedures.